Malek-Mechergui/TP/README.md

 result we still needed to find a balance of fewer passes to balance this out somewhat.

 The code in its current form represents this final compromise of parameters.

+## Additional observations

+A lot of the source documentation we reviewed almost extensively discusses running multiple GPUs on a single machine, and this seems to be the bigger strength for Torch Distributed.
+Though training across multiple machines is certainly another key feature, the lack of observability of various components make it difficult to examine and understand communication bottlenecks.
+It seems that the default behavior synchronizes during the forward pass rather than at the end of an epoch, so impending effects of network bandwidth are very evident when comparing the performance across multiple machines!
+This would not be as present in a single machine with multiple GPUs since intra-process communication is not as expensive of a problem.

+Torch Lightning is likely the best way to go compared to the route which we chose, and in addition to further study of network bandwidth on training time, a better comparison to Torch Lightning would be a good target for additional exploration as well.

 ## Data results